Were you injured in an accident that was not your fault?

 There is a legal duty on the owners (occupiers) of premises to take reasonable care to ensure the safety of visitors.

 Whether you were hurt on a public highway or in a hotel, you may be able to claim compensation.

 If you have been injured in an accident in a public place, we can help.

 The Courts recognise that a serious injury has a significant effect on an injured person.
 By relieving the financial stress serious injury imposes on a claimant, a successful claim helps them to focus on recovery.

 Quittance's panel of expert law firms have aided claimants affected by severe accidents.
 Injuries which are considered to be serious and catastrophic range from head injuries to radiation exposure.

 Further information: Catastrophic injury claims

-Under a CFA, Stokesley injury claimants will also not have to pay any fees upfront.
+Stokesley injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Stokesley, North Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Stokesley, North Yorkshire and throughout the UK make a claim without any financial risk.